Last updated: 10.09.2024

 Fortnox requires all customers to have a number.
 To ensure that Fortnox and Opter work well together, check that the Fortnox customer number is the same number as the one in the Sales ledger number field under Register > Customers in Opter.

-If you want to export customers from Opter to Fortnox, make sure that all customers in Opter have a number in the Sales ledger number field in the customer register before exporting the invoices.
+If customers are to be exported from Opter to Fortnox, make sure that all the customers in Opter have a number in the Sales ledger number field in the customer registry before exporting the invoices.
 When the invoices are then exported, the customer associated with the invoice is automatically downloaded from Opter to Fortnox.

 Cost centre and project

-In order for cost centres and projects to be transferred from Opter to Fortnox, you must write the names of the profit centres as below on the Economy tab in the office settings (even if you have Opter in a language other than Swedish):
+In order for cost centres and projects to be transferred from Opter to Fortnox, you must write the names of the economic units as below on the Economy tab in the office settings (even if you have Opter in a language other than Swedish):

 Correcting an invoice, invoice number and number series of correction invoice

-When you credit a debit invoice in Opter that is posted in Fortnox, Fortnox will create a credit invoice with an automatically generated invoice number.
+When a debit invoice recorded in Fortnox is corrected in Opter, Fortnox will create a correction invoice with an automatically generated invoice number.
 This invoice number may be the same as the number another invoice has or will have in Opter.
-To avoid this problem, you can in Fortnox under Settings > Invoicing > Number series and OCR in the Customer invoice field select a number series that will not clash with the invoice numbers in Opter, and click Save.
+To avoid this problem, choose a number series in Fortnox that will not clash with the invoice numbers in Opter under Settings > Invoicing > Number series and OCR in the Customer invoice field, and click on Save.

 When exporting normal credit invoices, Fortnox does not allow you to decide the correction invoice number in Opter.
-If you use manual credit invoices, Fortnox accepts that the credit invoice number is determined in Opter, but the credit invoice is not marked as a credit to another invoice and loses the link to the original invoice.
+If manual correction invoices are used, Fortnox accepts that the correction invoice number is determined in Opter, but the correction invoice will not be marked as the correction of another invoice and will lose the link to the original invoice.

-If you have previously exported credit invoices as regular credit invoices to Fortnox, and then change to always export credit invoices as manual credit invoices, the number series will probably be broken.
+Also note that even if correction invoices have previously been exported to Fortnox as normal correction invoices and a switch is then made to always exporting correction invoices as manual correction invoices, the number series will probably be interrupted.

 If all the correction invoices should be treated as manual correction invoices when exporting invoices to Fortnox, select Always manually export correction invoices on exports.